 As a professional skin care formulator for over 20 years, I have only chosen to create products with ingredients that benefit the skin.
 I have never understood why someone (or some corporation) would add an ingredient if it didn’t clearly help the skin.
 I can tell you right now that “Fragrance” does not help the skin.
 Yellow no. 5 doesn’t either.
 In fact, both can have negative effects.

 Many Bioelements skin care products do have what is often referred to as a “signature scent” – it comes from our essential oils and botanical extracts.
 If you’re looking for Lavender, you can find real “Lavendula Angustifolia (lavender) Oil” in Bioelements products like Decongestant Cleanser and Kerafole – it was selected to help purify the skin.
-And real Peppermint is called “Mentha Piperita (peppermint) Oil” – you can find it in our Lip Buff and Ultra-Rich CremeTherapy.
+And real Peppermint is called “Mentha Piperita (peppermint) Oil” – you can find it in Ultra-Rich CremeTherapy.
 It’s used to revitalize and refresh skin.

 Have a question about skin care ingredients?
 Let me know in the comments.
 And don’t forget to sign up to join the thousands of professionals who receive exclusive deals, professional tips and new product info from Bioelements.

 One of the first-ever licensed estheticians in the U.S., Barbara Salomone is the architect of the modern American facial.
 Since launching Bioelements Professional Skin Care in 1991, she has trailblazed the industry, incorporating nutritional supplements into topical skin care products, and pioneering the introduction of antioxidants, calcium, probiotics and lutein.
 Visit Bioelements on Facebook, Twitter or Youtube.